DavidSchinazi/jazzlights/extras/docs/VEST.md

     * Either buy furry fabric by the yard and make your own
     * Otherwise there are options on Amazon like [this one](https://www.amazon.com/gp/product/B077N7SZMH)
   * LED Strips (3x 16.4ft WS2812B 150 Pixels Waterproof Black PCB 30 LEDs/m)
-    * We bulk-order them for camp cut to the right lengths
+    * We bulk-order them cut to the right lengths
     * Otherwise you can get them on [Amazon](https://www.amazon.com/gp/product/B01LSF4Q00) but you'll need to cut them to the right length and solder JST connectors on the ends
   * Controller: M5Stack ATOM Matrix ESP32